Kitemares

 Basically what happened to me was I was not warmed up and my muscle did not stretch enough so the Tendon pulled right off the bone.

 4) One of the differences between kiteboarding and windsurfing is sometime when coming down from a jump on a kiteboard it’s instinctive to put one hand down behind you as if to break your fall.
 This can easily tear your pectoral tendon and also your bicep tendons (bi – meaning two).
 Normally pectoralis tears are from No. 1 Body builders trying to bench press too much, No. 2 Waterskiing, and I’m guessing you will see more in kiteboarding as the sport grows.
 Note: That even the 20-25 year olds are at risk of this.
-A few lessons from the past that kept me injury free until now: 1) If you have not been working out or kiteboarding regularly pick a flat water spot when the wind is no more than moderate for 4 or 5 sessions before you push the limit.
-Why – If you’re muscle’s are not built up your joints will be absorbing the impact of bouncing across the chop/waves and thus is where most the damage is from.

 2) High jumps are also not good if you’re muscle’s are not built up enough to absorb the impact, and this will destroy your joints.
 The list goes on and on these tips are just a few general for protecting your body from unnecessary injury.